-Horace Bigelow (1820-1894) was a St. Paul lawyer and former partner of Flandrau.
-In the 1870s, he was a partner in Biglow, Flandrau & Clark, the latter being Greenleaf Clark, who would serve on the court in 1881-1882.
+Horace Bigelow (1820-1894) was a St. Paul lawyer.
+In the 1870s, he was a partner in Flandrau, Bigelow & Clark, the latter being Greenleaf Clark, who would serve on the court in 1881-1882.

 Isaac Atwater and Charles Flandrau did not complete their terms.
+They resigned in early June 1864, to move to Nevada to practice law and earn money to pay Atwater's creditors; they returned to Minnesota a few years later.
+See Douglas A. Hedin, "Lawyers and 'Booster Literature' in the Early Territorial Period" (MLHP, 2010).

-They resigned in or after June 1864 to return to private practice.
-Thomas Wilson and Samuel J. R. McMillan were appointed to complete their terms.
+Thomas Wilson and Samuel J. R. McMillan were appointed by Governor to complete their terms.

-The first legislature passed a law setting January 4, 1858, as the beginning of the justices' terms though they actually took office when the government was formed on May 24, 1858.
-Minn.
-Rev. Stat., ch.
-89, §4, at 286 (1858), provided: "The term of office of each of said Judges, shall commence and date from the first Monday of January, 1858, and their several duties shall be and remain as now provided by law, until the same be changed by the Legislature."
-It was effective August 11, 1858.
+The first legislature passed a law setting January 4, 1858, as the beginning of the justices' terms though they actually took office when the government was formed on May 24, 1858:

+The term of office of each of said Judges, shall commence and date from the first Monday of January, 1858, and their several duties shall be and remain as now provided by law, until the same be changed by the Legislature.